section-engineering-education/engineering-education/content/articles/using-django-in-kivy-application/index.md

 We begin by defining a function `all_tasks` that will return a response containing all our tasks.
 The function gets all the tasks with the line `tasks = Task.objects.all()`.

-The data is then serialized on the succeeding line and the function returns the response.The line `@api_view(['GET'])` is a decorator takes `GET` as the HTTP method that the function should respond to.
+The data is then serialized on the succeeding line and the function returns the response.
+The line `@api_view(['GET'])` is a decorator that takes `GET` as the HTTP method that the function should respond to.

 The same concept applies to the second function, only that this time it takes a `POST` HTTP method.

 ### Routing views
-We then create a `urls.py` file to for routing our views.
+We then create a `urls.py` file for routing our views.

 Create the file and add the following code: